rockyandtom/polaroidai/README.md

 4. An AI task is initiated to transform the image
 5. The application polls for status updates
 6. When processing is complete, the transformed image is displayed
+7. The image is automatically saved to the gallery (up to 30 most recent images)
-7. User can download the result or add it to the gallery
+8. User can download the result directly to their device

 ## 🧩 Core Components